 Playing with simple, educational toys like a Multiplication Chart will work to improve your child’s attention span; it requires a high degree of attention and concentration, as opposed to educational videos that can be consumed without much thought.

 6. Digital toys can hinder the growth of language

 Think about the lack of conversation that generally happens when your kids are playing with their digital toys — there’s generally no conversation that accompanies watching YouTube, or playing an online game.
 As such, a reliance on digital toys could lead to issues with the development of your child’s language.

 A major part of language development depends on how much your child reads, and what they read.
-While the use of electronic use can inhibit the growth of your child’s vocabulary, using toys like Letter Blend Cubes can help teach them how words are spelled and the sounds they’re comprised of, working to enhance their language skills.
+While the use of electronics can inhibit the growth of your child’s vocabulary, using toys like the Small Movable Alphabet can help teach them how words are spelled and the sounds they’re comprised of, working to enhance their language skills.

 8. Too much screen time can hurt

 The effects of blue light that emanates from virtually all electronic devices can harm your child’s vision.
 Contributing to early-onset macular degeneration of the eye, too much exposure to blue light can also interfere with your child’s sleep schedule.
-When you choose to decrease your child’s screen time and replace it with something like a Tabletop Easel, they’ll be able to explore their creativity without incurring any of the negative effects of extended screen time.
+Reading just before bedtime can help to rest and reset the eyes from all of the day's accumulated screen time, and calm your child's mind to prepare them for a good night's sleep.